TsingZ0/PFLlib/README.md

     cd ./system
     python main.py -data mnist -m cnn -algo FedAvg -gr 2500 -did 0 -go cnn # for FedAvg and MNIST
     ```
-    Or you can uncomment the lines you need in `./system/auto_train.sh` and run:
+    Or you can uncomment the lines you need in `./system/examples.sh` and run:
     ```bash
     cd ./system
-    sh auto_train.sh
+    sh examples.sh
     ```

 **Note**: The hyper-parameters have not been tuned for the methods.
-The values in `./system/auto_train.sh` are just examples.
+The values in `./system/examples.sh` are just examples.
 You need to tune the hyper-parameters by yourself.

 ## Practical setting
 If you need to simulate FL in a practical setting, which includes **client dropout**, **slow trainers**, **slow senders**, and **network TTL**, you can set the following parameters to realize it.